 But with that, there’s also this myth that video games negatively affect the brain.
 No, that’s not true.
 In fact, there are several advantages of playing video games both for the brain and the body.

 From better problem-solving and memory to improved social skills and mood, there are many positive effects that video games have on the human brain.
-So, the next time someone scolds you for playing video games, turn to this ultimate list of the positive effects of games on the human brain:
+So, the next time someone scolds you for playing video games, go buy a new one at theoldschoolgamevault.com, and turn to this ultimate list of the positive effects of games on the human brain:

 Studies by popular scientific and research organisations put down that video games can help in improving the life quality of mentally ill and differently able individuals.
 Yes, it’s true that playing top video games increases the grey matter or brain size and helps refine hardwired and learned skills.